“It is a time to rest in God, to let the words listened to and sung penetrate one’s being” — Brother John, Taizé monk

 to transform the human condition, to make the earth a place fit to live in.”

 – Brother Roger of Taizé

-Music is an integral part of a Taizé service it’s a unique style of worship music.
-It reflects the meditative nature of the community.
-Taizé music emphasizes simple phrases, usually lines from Psalms or other pieces of the Bible, repeated over and over and sometimes also sung in canon.
+Music is an integral part of a Taizé service and it’s a unique style of worship music; reflective of the meditative nature of the community.
+Taizé music emphasizes simple phrases, usually lines from Psalms or other pieces of the Bible, repeated over and over.
 The repetition is intended to aid meditation and prayer.